pixlee/ios-sdk-carthage/README.md

 #### Swift type casting

 Unfortunately the type casting is not fully working when using Objective-C libraries.
-You will have to cast the return object from the PIxlee API manually like so ``` let arr = photos as?
+You will have to cast the return object from the Pixlee API manually like so ``` let arr = photos as?
 Array<PXLPhoto>```

 Check the snipet of code for a full version: